Originally published on August 3, 2018 Updated on August 8, 2024

 For 2023, entries in the Kentucky Tourism class will only be displayed digitally during the fair so there is no pre-judging process for these classes.
 However, photos entered into these classes are still eligible for ribbons and prizes.
 And all entries from the Student Photography Division, Division 4006, were accepted during the pre-judging process but no electronic mail notification was sent.
 Everyone entering a photograph in the Student Division will need to submit their prints for display.
 This was not explained in the Premium Book and has caused some confusion.

-In 2022, photographers who were chosen to advance during the pre-judging process were notified by electronic mail the morning of July 26.
-In 2023, notification by electronic mail went out the afternoon of July 25.
+In 2024, photographers who were chosen to advance during the pre-judging process were notified by electronic mail the morning of July 23.
 This notification included the division and class for each entry chosen to advance but not a visual of the photograph entered, so you need to keep good notes if you are entering more than one photo.

 When you drop off your entries, officials will inspect your photographs to make sure that they follow the rules, which are:

-• The minimum size for the actual photo (not including the backing) is 71 square inches.
+The minimum size for the actual photo (not including the backing) is 71 square inches.
+Photographs that are smaller than 7-½ x 9-½ are not acceptable.

 Please be aware that your photo will hang from a binder clip attached to a hook on pegboard for two weeks.